tdg2-org/scripts/README.md

 ### No spaces allowed in any filenames or folders.
 Scripts will fail.

-# DFX
-- This version is automated.
-Verified on U96 with three RPs and three RMs each.
-- RMs must be in folders named RM* in hdl directory.
-- Each RM must have same module name.
-- RM folders are parsed to get module names.
-- RP instance in static region MUST be named "\<RM module name>_inst"
-  - Ex.
-RM0 = "led_cnt_pr", instance in io_top must be "led_cnt_pr_inst".
-- Currently, only one full config is built.
-This will be the 'first' RM for each RP which are sorted ASCII.
-  - Empty static is not built, there is an option to enable this in 'imp.tcl'.
-  - All partial bitstreams are generated.
-- No VHDL.
-Verilog and systemverilog only.

 ## script to build : BUILD.tcl
 > tclsh BUILD.tcl